 STEP is a highly regarded global association for legal professionals specialising in family inheritance and succession planning, with membership being achieved through the completion of rigorous training and examination.
 These memberships therefore represent a strong mark of the quality of our legal expertise and practice in the area of inheritance law.

-We are also members of the Law Society’s Wills & Inheritance Quality Scheme and our team includes members of the Law Society’s Private Client Section and Solicitors for the Elderly, further demonstrating the strength of our legal expertise as well as our commitment to providing the very best service to our clients.
+We are also members of the Law Society’s Wills & Inheritance Quality Scheme and our team includes members of the Law Society’s Private Client Section and The Association of Lifetime Lawyers, further demonstrating the strength of our legal expertise as well as our commitment to providing the very best service to our clients.

 How we can help you